 During practice one time, Joe cut the engine and let me glide the airplane down to about 30 feet, maybe less, above farmer Brown’s field.
 We usually didn’t go that low, so Joe was pushing it.
 Farmer Brown happened to be on his tractor at the time and stood up slowly as he came to realize we were about to plow his field with our landing gear.
 At the last moment, Joe throttled up the engine.
 As we climbed back up, I smiled and gave a friendly wave to the stunned farmer Brown.
 He enthusiastically waved back, but as I recall, with only one finger.
-Apparently, he thought Piedmont was number 1.
+Apparently he thought Piedmont was number one!

 And then there were the other memorable aspects of pilot training.
 For example, I’d be told to put the airplane in “slow flight”—flaps down full, power up, nose up—which was basically flying the airplane just above a stall.
 I didn’t actually enjoy all the time I spent doing slow flight, but because I did so much of it I have a strong memory of it.
 Though it’s a critical part of learning how to fly, it’s not exactly fun.
 The intention of slow flight was to get you comfortable with the mushy feel of the controls at slow speeds, especially since landing was a form of slow flight.
 You also developed a quick recognition and feel for when the airplane was about to stall and fall out of the sky.
 We did all this, obviously, at an altitude that allowed for a safe recovery if the airplane stalled and started to spin.
 During a landing a stall might be fatal, so you had to master slow flight.
 During the training Joe would have me purposely stall the airplane and put it into a diving spin (from about 3000 feet) from which I’d have to recover quickly.
 It was exhilarating to say the least.
 The toughest part was watching the thin medal skin on the wings literally ripple as I pulled the airplane out of a nose dive.